MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-To each na\"{\i}ve Th cell there is assigned a random event that places it into the thymus.
-Here the Th cell goes under a negative and a positive selection process. \emph{Negative selection} kills Th cells that are \emph{closer to one of the self-peptides} than a minimum radius $r_{min}$; negative selection occurs with a given large probability, tipically $p_N=0.99$.
+\paragraph*{Thymus} To each pre-Th cell there is assigned a random event that places it into the thymus.
+Here the Th cell goes under a negative and a positive selection process. \emph{Negative selection} kills pre-Th cells that are \emph{closer to one of the self-peptides} than a minimum radius $r_{min}$; negative selection occurs with a given large probability, typically $p_N=0.99$.

-\emph{Positive selection} kills Th cells that are \emph{farther from each self peptide} than a maximum radius $r_{max}$; positive selection occurs with a given, relatively smaller probability, typically $p_P=0.9$.
+\emph{Positive selection} kills pre-Th cells that are \emph{farther from each self peptide} than a maximum radius $r_{max}$; positive selection occurs with a given, relatively smaller probability, typically $p_P=0.9$.
 This way, some of the randomly generated Th cells that cannot bound self-peptides may still survive and they can become infection or mutation specific Th cells later.

 The \emph{degree of maturity} of a na\"{\i}ve Th cell is 0.
-If a TCR is in the \emph{characteristic ring} around the reflected image of some self-peptide (see Fig.2), that is, $r_{min} < d(z_P, \overline{z_T}) < r_{max}$, where $\overline{z_T} := (x_T, -y_T)$ is the center of the recognition region of the Th cell and $z_P := (x_P, y_P)$ represents the shape of a self-peptide, then it is called a \emph{regulatory Th cell} and its degree of maturity is set to 2.
+If a TCR is in the \emph{characteristic ring} around the reflected image of some self-peptide (see Fig.~\ref{fig:math_model}A), that is, $r_{min} < d(z_P, \overline{z_T}) < r_{max}$, then it is called a \emph{regulatory Th cell} and its degree of maturity is set to 2.
+Here $\overline{z_T} := (x_T, -y_T)$ is the center of the recognition region of the Th cell and $z_P := (x_P, y_P)$ represents the shape of a self-peptide.
 In our model a regulatory Th cell has double role.
 On one hand, it takes part in the controlling role of the regulatory T cell repertoire, but it can also act as a Th cell.

 Other Th cells that have survived the negative and positive selections, but are outside of the characteristic ring of each self-peptide, are called \emph{potential infection or mutation specific Th cells}, and their degree of maturity is set to 1.